ai-robotics-estonia/_project_template_/README.md

 ## Custom agreement with the AIRE team

 *If you have a unique project or specific requirements that don't fit neatly into the Docker file or description template options, we welcome custom agreements with our AIRE team.
-This option allows for flexibility in collaborating with us to ensure your project's needs are met effectively.*
+This option allows flexibility in collaborating with us to ensure your project's needs are met effectively.*

 *To explore this option, please contact our demonstration projects service manager via katre.eljas@taltech.ee with the subject line "Demonstration Project Custom Agreement Request - [Your Project Name]."
 In your email, briefly describe your project and your specific documentation or collaboration needs.
 Our team will promptly respond to initiate a conversation about tailoring a solution that aligns with your project goals.*